-Fast forward to 2021 (three years after the income report above) and Practical Wanderlust is now a multi-six-figure earning travel blog.
+Fast forward to 2021 (three years after the income report above) and Practical Wanderlust is now earning a multiple six-figure income.
 Because of her success, Lia also offers blog coaching calls to help aspiring travel bloggers follow in her footsteps.

 Takeaway: New bloggers often complain that the top-earning blogs are just lucky because they started way back when there was no competition.
 Lia and Jeremy’s quick path to success proves that this is just an excuse.
 They stand out because they are FUNNY.
 Unlike most dry content online, they’re posts are entertaining to read and make you want to keep coming back for more.

 #5.)
 It’s a Lovely Life